-We have avoided grocery stories for most of this year.
+We have avoided grocery stores for most of this year.
 You can’t beat the convenience of having your groceries delivered to your door!

-If you want to join Thrive Market – they’re giving away a free gift up to $24 value when you join today!
+If you want to join Thrive Market – they’re giving you 40% off and a free gift when you join today!

 Making shrimp stir fry is so easy!